UMainedynamics/SeidarT_Legacy/README.md

 ## Installation <a name="install"></a>

+The dynamical programming language of **Python3** is used as a front end to run the more computationally extensive modeling schemes in **Fortran**.
 There are a number of ways to install this software depending on your desired level of control over the process.
 Most users should be fine with the "automatic installation" in the [section below](#auto-install).

 ### "Auto" Installation <a name="auto-install"></a>